berops/claudie/README.md

 ### Loadbalancing

-Claudie has its own managed loadbalancing solution, which you can use for the Kubernetes API server.
+Claudie has its own managed loadbalancing solution, which you can use for Ingresses, for the Kubernetes API server, or generally anything.
 See [LB docs](https://github.com/Berops/platform/tree/master/docs/loadbalancing).

 ### Persistent storage volumes